Best Cities in Italy With Over 250,000 People

 Is there such a thing as an ugly place in Italy?
 Everything is possible under the sun, but we've yet to run into this paradox.
 After all, Italy is as synonymous with beauty as it is with pizza and gelato.

-This beauty — along with the greatest concentration of UNESCO World Heritage Sites, Roman ruins and museums holding artistic treasures — keeps travelers returning to the country again and again.
+This beauty — along with a large concentration of UNESCO World Heritage Sites, Roman ruins and museums holding artistic treasures — keeps travelers returning to the country.
 But how do you choose exactly where to go?
-If you're a first-time traveler wondering what cities you have to see or you're a veteran looking for a new city to visit on your next trip to Italy, we're here to help.

-These are the best cities in Italy for travelers, ranked.
+These are the best cities in Italy with over 250,000 residents.

 Many people haven't even heard of this gorgeous city in northern Italy that has the Alps as a backdrop.
 This is probably because people who go to the mountains usually look for small towns, but if you want to enjoy both the city and nature, Turin is the place to be.

 Besides access to the Alps, you'll find baroque architecture, typically impressive squares and plenty of shopping.
 The city's skyline is dominated by the Mole Antonelliana, a tower that differs from the domes that mark other Italian cities.

 Italy's Adriatic Sea towns are weirdly neglected by travelers, who are more often drawn to the Mediterranean.
 But if you want gorgeous Italian beaches without the international tourist crowds, head to Bari.

 Travelers are enchanted by the old town, which swirls around like a maze made up of tiny streets and colorful houses.
 Another important site is the Basilica di San Nicola, which holds the remains of St. Nicholas — you know, the Saint Nick, aka Santa Claus.

 In recent years, Venice has gotten more negative than positive coverage.
 But don't listen to the naysayers; this city is a million percent worth visiting.